 Goals that meet the SMART criteria are good examples of measurable goals for employees.
-Involving your direct reports in the goal-planning process enables them to have a stake in their professional development.
+Involving your direct reports in the goal-planning process gives them a stake in their professional development.
 It also expands their perspective to include the team's workflow and broader company objectives.

 5 uncommon types of employee performance goals examples

 If you’re browsing the web for employee performance goals examples, you’ll find many resources outlining goals that directly align with a broader practice or the overall organizational strategy.
-In fact, Rodgers & Hunter’s “Impact of management by objectives on organizational productivity" found that companies see a 56% increase in productivity when managers are involved in helping employees align their goals with the needs of the organization.
+In fact, Rodgers & Hunter’s “Impact of management by objectives on organizational productivity" found that companies see a 56% increase in productivity when managers are involved in helping employees align their goals with the organization's needs.

-When working with your direct reports to craft quarterly goals, it’s important to think of these other five performance goal types, which often get overlooked, especially in fast-growth periods.
+When working with your direct reports to craft quarterly goals, it’s essential to consider these five performance goal types, which often get overlooked, especially in fast-growth periods.

 1. Employee performance goal example for collaboration

-Go through the past 3 years of similar scripts with them and explaining the reasoning behind the updates we made
+Go through the past 3 years of similar scripts with them and explain the reasoning behind the updates we made

-Sit on 3 calls with them in order to test it out
+Sit on 3 calls with them to test the new script out

 Give constructive feedback after each call